Everything you need to know about taking your campervan on a ferry

 Gas Safety: Campervans on Ferries

-It’s important to take extra care of the gas system on your camper when traveling by ferry, as any issues which arise will be a lot harder to deal with while on the seas.
+It’s important to take extra care of the gas system on your camper when travelling by ferry, as any issues which arise will be a lot harder to deal with while on the seas.

 You’ll likely receive safety information from the ferry operator at the time of booking, and it’s usually available on their websites, but it’s very important that you turn off your gas completely, both due to international safety regulations and the safety of everyone on the boat, including yourself.